 Lake Havasu Voted Best Spring Break 2016 destination in the West!

-Lake Havasu has become legendary for its wild boat parties and Spring Break shenanigans and with the release of Piranha 3D, it's reputation as a Spring Break destination wcontinued to grow.
-The peak time for Spring Break 2015 at Lake Havasu will be March 7th to March 14th 2015, when Arizona State University has it's Spring Break.
+Lake Havasu has become legendary for its wild boat parties and Spring Break shenanigans and it's reputation as a Spring Break destination continues to grow.
+The peak time for Spring Break 2016 at Lake Havasu will be March 5th to March 13th 2016, when Arizona State University has it's Spring Break.

 Lake Havasu used to be nothing more than a very remote part of the Colorado River until the construction of the Parker Dam in 1938.
 The dam is over 320 feet high and it created a 45-mile-long reservoir perfect for boating with over 3.5 million visitors a year.